johannschopplich/kirby-blurry-placeholder/README.md

 ### As Kirby Image Block

-Each Kirby site is tailored to its use-case, thus this plugin won't add a block by default.
+Each Kirby site is tailored to its own use-case, thus this plugin won't add a Kirby block by default.
 Instead, take a look into the provided [image block example](blocks/image.php) to get an idea of how to implement blurry placeholders within blocks.

-Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project and adapt it to your needs afterwards!
+Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project and adapt it to your needs!

 ### As `(blurryimage: …)` Kirbytag